SARCOPENIA VS CACHEXIA: MUSCLE LOSS CAUSES, PREVENTION AND TREATMENT

 Cachexia

 Cachexia refers to disease-related muscle atrophy, which is perpetuated by chronic inflammation and is often accompanied by fat wasting.
-Clinically it has been defined as a drastic muscle mass loss of 5% or more over the last 6 months.
+Clinically, it has been defined as a drastic muscle mass loss of 5% or more over the last 6 months.
 Unlike sarcopenia, cachexia often presents with a higher degree of systemic inflammation and an elevated metabolic rate, in line with increased muscle and fat breakdown.
-It is thought to be the result of a dysfunctional metabolism[33].
+It is thought to be the result of a dysfunctional metabolism.[33]

 Cachexia-Related Disease.
-Many diseases can promote the occurrence of cachexia, including hereditary muscle disorders, COPD, kidney disease, cancer, anorexia, chronic infections, AIDS and chronic heart failure[34].
+Many diseases can promote the occurrence of cachexia, including hereditary muscle disorders, COPD, kidney disease, cancer, anorexia, chronic infections, AIDS and chronic heart failure.[34]
 Cancer is the most commonly used model for the study of cachexia.
-However, differences have been noted between cachexia forms from other disease states.
-Not all diseases that involve muscle wasting present with cachexia, such as seen in depression and eating disorders, in which starvation is usually the primary cause of muscle wasting.
+However, differences have been noted between cachexia forms and other disease states.
+Not all diseases that involve muscle wasting present with cachexia, such as depression and eating disorders, in which starvation is usually the primary cause of muscle wasting.

 Muscle Fiber Wasting.
 Acute periods of muscle disuse in relation to states of disease are highlighted as a larger contributor to cachexia than to sarcopenia.
 Cachexia was previously believed to be characteristic of a type 2 muscle fiber dominance.
 However, recent experimental studies have indicated that cancer cachexia can present with even muscle atrophy of both type 1 or 2 fibers.